exercism/rust/concepts/string/about.md

 ### The `format!` Macro

-Because producing a large string from a selection of smaller data types is a common operation, rust also has a shorthand which elides the details of calling `to_string`: the `format!` macro.
+Because producing a large string from a selection of smaller data types is a common operation, Rust also has a shorthand which elides the details of calling `to_string`: the `format!` macro.
 For example, we could simplify the construction of the composite string above as follows:

 ```rust
 let the_answer = format!("{} {}.", "The answer is", 42);